artemis-analytics/artemis/docs/cdr.md

 Refer to the Appendix for additional details of the CSV reader implemented in Arrow.

 ### Data quality <a name="dataqual"></a>

+The quality of that data is an inherent part of data analysis.
-Data and the quality of that data are of importance across all domains of science, engineering, commerce, medicine, public health and policy.
-Data quality can be addressed by controlling the measurement and data collection processes and through data ownershp.
+The importance of data quality transcends domains of science, engineering, commerce, medicine, public health and policy.
+Traditionally, data quality can be addressed by controlling the measurement and data collection processes and through data ownershp.
 The increased use of administrative data sources poses a challenge on both controlling and accessing the data quality through the traditional control of measurement and collection.

-Data quality is generally considered an implicit part of the role of the data user.
+In the scientific domain, data quality is generally considered an implicit part of the role of the data user.
 Statistical infrastructure will need support the data users ability to measure data quality throughout the data lifecycle.
-Data-as-a-service oriented enterpise data solutions are not generally focused on the ensuring the measurement of data quality.
+Data-as-a-service oriented enterpise data solutions are not generally focused on ensuring the measurement of data quality.
+As well, the statistical tools required for data quality meaurements need to be developed to address data quality issues in administrative data.

+**TODO**

-Histogram-based data quality framework
+* List of possible data quality indicators or measures
+* What is currently used for admin data
+* What are the critical dimensions
+* What are the accepted tools for data quality, e.g. histograms, correlations, etc.

+Artemis relies on a histogram-based data quality framework, providing tools for user-defined histograms, automated profiling of dataset distributions, and storage of histograms.
+Histograms are the bread-and-butter of statistical data analysis and data visualization, and a key tool for quality control.
+They serve as an ideal statistical tool for describing data, and can be used to summarize large datasets by retaining both the frequencies as well as the errors.

+The histogram is an accurate representation of a distribution of numerical data (or dictionary encoded categorical data), and it represents graphically the relationship between a probability density function *f(x)* and a set of *n* observations pf *x, x1, x2, ... xn*

+Automated data profiling can be a powerful tool for data quality, data discovery, and fit-for-use assessment.
+However, unless the distributions are well-understood, such as the resolution on the measurement and expected limits on the distribution, quickly profiling data can be challening.
+For distributed processing of data, unless the histogram definition (bin width, number of bins and limits) is fixed, the histograms for each datum cannot be merged.
+In addition, the number of processing stages needs to be minimized while still gathering relevant information on the entire dataset.

+Statistical approaches, such as the Friedman-Diaconis rule for determining optimal bin width of histograms can be used as part of the initial data quality and profiling of new datasets.

+<math>\text{Bin width}=2\, { \text{IQR}(x) \ over{ \sqrt[3]{n} } }</math>

+where the IQR is the interquantile range.

 * Profiling and automation
     * Cost metrics